akira/exq/README.md

 ```

 `Exq.Mock` currently supports three modes.
 The default mode can provided
 on the `Exq.Mock.start_link` call.
-The mode could be overriden for
+The mode could be overridden for
 each test by calling `Exq.Mock.set_mode(:fake)`

 ### redis

 This could be used for integration testing.
-Doesn't support `async:
+Doesn't support `async: true` option.
-true` option.

 ### fake

-The jobs get enqueued in a local queue and never get
-executed. `Exq.Mock.jobs()` returns all the jobs.
-Supports `async:
+The jobs get enqueued in a local queue and never get executed. `Exq.Mock.jobs()` returns all the jobs.
+Supports `async: true` option.
-true` option.

 ### inline

 The jobs get executed in the same process.
 Supports `async: true` option.

 ## Donation